-Working with Professor Mary Gentile’s Giving Voice to Values program, the AELP has developed a practical framework for building ethical Awareness, Analysis and Action skills specifically oriented to health care leadership, with curated opportunities for learning how to recognize, analyze and then act to address the most challenging ethical issues confronting health care leaders today.
-The Triple A framework used at the AELP is described briefly in Matthew Wynia and Ira Bedzow’s 2019 article, Values-Based Leadership During the Transformation of Health Care, in People + Strategy.
+Working with and building on Professor Mary Gentile’s Giving Voice to Values program, the AELP has developed a practical Triple-A framework for building ethical awareness, analysis, and action skills specifically oriented to health care leaders.
+The program is centered on experiential and small-group activities as well as formal and informal opportunities for learning how to address the most challenging ethical issues confronting health care leaders today.

-This conference has selective admission and attendance is limited to ensure that every participant will have opportunities for direct interaction with our renowned program faculty.
-Attendees are expected to be senior or rising leaders of health care organizations, senior or rising health policy leaders, or senior or rising public health leaders.
+This conference has selective admission, and attendance is limited to ensure that every participant will have opportunities for direct interaction with our renowned program faculty.
+Registration will open in February.